 Keywords for the question: many experts, California, little progress, fight fires,

-The lines suggest that experts believe that California should be given high marks or praised for the progress in preparedness in firefighting.
-So, the question contradicts with the information in the passage.
+The lines suggest that experts believe that California should get high marks or praise for the progress in preparedness in firefighting.
+So, the question contradicts the information in the passage.

 Here, the phrase ‘readying itself’ means ‘preparedness’.

 Question 9: Personnel in the past have been criticised for mishandling fire containment.